-Finn Juhl, who would have turned 100 on Monday January 30 had he not died in 1989, is one of Denmark’s most celebrated designers, best known for introducing Danish Modern to the US and his work at the United Nations headquarters in New York.
+Finn Juhl, who would have turned 103 this year had he not died in 1989, is one of Denmark’s most celebrated designers, best known for introducing Danish Modern to the US and his work at the United Nations headquarters in New York.

 He was educated as an architect, but his real passion was furniture design, an area in which he was self-taught – a fact that he never failed to remind everyone about.
 He is best known for producing soft-edged furniture with a focus on form over function that broke with the traditions of the time.

 His entry into the world in 1912 was a difficult one, and his mother died shortly afterwards.

 He was brought up together with an older brother by his authoritarian father, who was a textile wholesaler.
 As a child Juhl wanted to become an art historian, but his father disapproved and convinced him to become an architect instead.
 He duly studied architecture from 1930 to 1934 at the Royal Danish Academy of Fine Arts, where noted architect Kay Fisker was one of his lecturers.

 Juhl was a hard-working student – an enthusiasm that granted him the opportunity to work for Vilhelm Lauritzen after university.
 Nevertheless, he still found time to focus on his true love – furniture education – and following his graduation it wasn’t long before his hobby became his line of business.

 From his design practice in Nyhavn, which he opened in 1945, he specialised in interior and furniture designs, working with, among others, cabinet maker Niels Vodder.
 He quickly became known for making unusual, expressive and sculptural pieces, which were influenced by modern, abstract art.